EspiMKII/HUST-Media-Store/README.md

 DB_PASSWORD=your_password
 ```

+An empty MySQL database named `hms` must be created manually.
+The tables will be created automatically by the application.

 # Credits
 We would like to give our credits to:
 - The following group members for contributing to this project: